 Quite unlike the Mawsmai caves and the Baratang caves, there were fewer central “limestone masterpieces” to admire.
 The artistic formations of the caves were set along the walls & ceilings of the Arwah Caves.
 If there is a fairytale or a familiar setting that I could relate to, it was Alladin’s cave with glistening walls that lead to a treasure chest.

-Fossils within Arwah Caves
+Fossils in Arwah Caves of Meghalaya

-The key highlight of the Arwah Caves are the various fossils that you can spot along its walls.
+The key highlight of the Arwah Caves is the various fossils that you can spot along its walls.
 Mollusk shells and fish bones were primarily what I identified here.
 Our guide knew where exactly to flash his torch and was rewarded by our Oohs and Ahs!
 For my daughter, this part of the tour was straight out of her Geology book.

-Adventure of The A Team
+Adventure of The A-Team

-My daughter called this whole experience of caving as the “Adventure of the A Team” ( “A team” as all our names begin with that letter).
+My daughter called this whole experience of caving as the “Adventure of the A-Team” ( “A team” as all our names begin with that letter).
 She says that she felt as if she were Anne of the Famous Five series who found hidden caverns and mysteries behind it.
 She thinks that the parts we were not allowed to go in must have some “King’s treasures” or some “Robbers” were hiding there.

 I tend to agree with her on the part where it felt like the Famous Five adventure.
 The dark cave chambers lit only by our torch, filled with sounds of our feet splashing through the underground stream and with its twists and unexpected turns could not be anything else.
-For those who have forgotten Famous Five, think Pirates of the Carribean.
+For those who have forgotten Famous Five, think Pirates of the Caribbean.
 I am pretty sure that those stories found their inspiration here.